Knoblauchpilze/pge-app/README.md

 }
 ```

-This should allow you to pick the `Server` configuration win the `RUN AND DEBUG` tab:
+This should allow you to pick the `app` configuration win the `RUN AND DEBUG` tab:

-// TODO: Make a screenshot and upload it
 ![Launch config](resources/launch-config.png)

 # Generalities